- News

 I made this group of scroll drawings thinking about how they engage with the wall, the floor and the space they occupy.
 Some of them hang on the wall but others extend over a section of the floor, suspend from the ceiling or lie entirely across the floor.
+You will see small sculptural objects that I made to accompany some of the drawings, either sitting on top of a section of the drawing, in front of the drawing or suspended behind it.

 Click on image to see work.